wix-incubator/okidoc/CONTRIBUTING.md

 # Contributing to okidoc

+## Tests

+To run tests for projects, use `npm run test` from root project.

 ## Commit Message Guidelines

 We use [conventionalcommits](https://conventionalcommits.org) to format our commit messages.
 This leads to **more